 Who develops EARL

-EARL documents are developed by the Evaluation and Repair Tools Working Group (ERT WG), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).
-For more information about the Working Group, see the ERT WG home page.
+EARL documents were developed by the Evaluation and Repair Tools Working Group (ERT WG), which was part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) until 2014.

-Opportunities for contributing to ERT WG and other WAI work are introduced in Participating in WAI.Back to Top
+Opportunities for contributing to EARL and other WAI work are introduced in Participating in WAI.Back to Top